ADGEfficiency/course-starter-python/neuapp/blog/make.md

 </center>
 <br />

-Our cleaning data depeneds on both the code used to generate it and the raw data.
+Our clean data depends on both the code used to generate it and the raw data.
 Our raw data depends only on the ingestion Python script.

 ## Developing our pipeline in a `Makefile`